Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/328-logo-customization-functionality.md

 **Expected result**

-During the DUT booting process custom logo should appear on the screen.
+During the DUT booting process, custom logo should appear on the screen.

 ## LCM003.001 Attempt to flash firmware with improper image

 **Test description**

-This test aims to verify whether attempt to flash the DUT with firmware with improper logo is possible but will result in a fallback to the default logo.
+This test aims to verify whether the attempt to flash the DUT with firmware with an improper logo is possible but will result in a fallback to the default logo.

 **Test configuration data**